 Local & Regional Policy

 Creating sustainable and affordable communities means much more than constructing individual buildings.
-We see affordable housing as intimately linked with issues such as environmental justice, open space preservation, pollution and traffic, and access to quality jobs.
+We see affordable housing as intimately linked with issues such as environmental justice, racial justice, open space preservation, pollution and traffic, and access to quality jobs.
 For this reason, we engage in planning and policy processes on the local and regional level that link land use to transportation, sustainability and economic development.
 Our regional policy committee, Berkeley committee, advocacy, and coalition work are some of the tools we use to build an East Bay where everyone heads home along safe, healthy corridors to vibrant neighborhoods with quality, affordable homes for everyone.

 East Bay Regional Policy Committee